+Given Tonga’s vulnerability to climate change and tropical storms, it is important to consider how improvements in the electric and transport sectors can also support increased resilience in terms of enhancing the ability of energy and transportation infrastructure to withstand and recover more quickly from natural and manmade disasters.
+The primary ways in which Tonga can strengthen its resilience are by:

+incorporating resilience into building codes to enable buildings and structures to better withstand storms, while also supporting energy efficient, passive design;

+continuing to harden T&D lines and power generation by burying strategic lines and installing minigrids and onsite renewable energy, among other measures;

+diversifying the fuel mix from diesel to renewable natural gas and exploring procuring fuel from sources other than Singapore;

+improving vehicle efficiency, which enables more transport options in case fuel supplies are diminished;

+reducing dependence on roads, which may become damaged in a disaster, by enabling additional modes of transport, such as water taxis, and shortcutting large sections of road with a bridge; and

+optimising the use of appropriate vehicles, such as buses with raised clearance, and effectively utilising the bus system to support evacuations.

 Context

 Tonga is dependent on imported petroleum to meet its energy needs for electricity and transportation.
-Electricity generation consumes upwards of 13 million liters of fuel per year annually, at a cost equivalent to around 10% of total GDP and transportation consumes 25 million liters at a cost close to 20% of GDP.
-Dependence on imported fuels places Tonga in a vulnerable position due to volatile fuel prices, which have a downstream effect on electricity, transportation, and cost of living expenses.
+Electricity generation consumes upwards of 13 million litres of fuel per year at a cost equivalent to around 10% of total GDP and transportation consumes 25 million litres at a cost close to 20% of GDP.
+Dependence on imported fuels places Tonga in a vulnerable position due to volatile fuel prices, which have a downstream effect on electricity, transportation and cost of living expenses.
 This study provides background information in order to set an energy and emissions baseline and establish a business as usual (BAU) projection.
 The data collection methods and sources highlighted in this report will also help Tonga track energy use and emissions in the future.
-The BAU was then taken as a starting point to assess options, magnitude, and feasibility of reducing Tongan GHG emissions.
+The BAU was taken as a starting point to assess options, magnitude and feasibility of reducing Tongan GHG emissions.
 The Tongan Energy Department requested technical assistance from the United Nation’s Climate Technology Centre and Network (CTCN).
-Under the CTCN support was provided for technical assistance and capacity building surrounding the development and implementation of a Tonga Master Energy Efficiency Action Plan.
+Under the CTCN, support was provided for technical assistance and capacity building for the development and implementation of a Tonga Master Energy Efficiency Action Plan.
 This document hereby represents the flagship deliverable of this effort and reflects extensive research conducted in 2017 and 2018 via in-person stakeholder consultations, policy and regulatory analysis, and modelling.

 Background and focus of effort